 How Much Chase Overdraft Fees Cost

-Chase’s standard overdraft practice will charge a $34 insufficient funds fee every time it pays an overdraft with the exception of your account being overdrawn by $5 or less or if the account is overdrawn due to a transaction that costs a total of $5 or less.
+Whenever you overdraw your account, Chase’s standard procedure is to charge a $34 insufficient funds fee unless the account is overdrawn due to a transaction that costs $5 or less.

-Chase will honor payments by check, automatic payments and recurring debit card purchases at its discretion based on the customer’s account history.
-Attempts to use your Chase debit card for daily purchases, however, can be rejected.
-If your account is not in good standing, the transaction might be declined.
+Chase will honor check payments, automatic payments and recurring debit card purchases at its discretion based on the customer’s account history.
+But attempts to use your Chase debit card for daily purchases can be rejected.
+The transaction might also be declined if your account is not in good standing.

 Chase Overdraft Fee Rules and Limits